-Fall workshops will take place twice a week after-school over an intensive five-week period in September and through October.
-Spring workshops will take place twice a week after-school over a two-month period.
+Fall workshops will take place twice a week after-school over an intensive six-week period in September and through October.
+Spring workshops will take place twice a week after-school over an eight week period.
 For specific dates and times, please see the registration form for your borough.

-Count Me In is designed to serve middle schools that do not have an existing choral program.
-For the 2014–2015 school year, we will be offering this program in Throgs Neck in the Bronx, Bedford-Stuyvesant in Brooklyn, Harlem in Manhattan, and Astoria in Queens.
-If you are interested in participating, please email us at firstname.lastname@example.org and provide your school name and district.
+Count Me In is designed to serve eighth graders who do not have audition prep programs.
+For the 2015–2016 school year, we will be offering this program in in The Resnick Education Wing at Carnegie Hall during after school hours.
+If you are interested in participating, please email us at email@example.com and provide your name and school.

 In each of its first two years, Count Me In helped to connect 87% of auditioning students to arts focused high schools.
 We have had students accepted at Brooklyn High School of the Arts, Celia Cruz Bronx High School of Music, Fiorello H. LaGuardia High School of Music & Art and Performing Arts, Fordham High School for the Arts, Forest Hills High School, Frank Sinatra School of the Arts, Professional Performing Arts High School, the Special Music School and more.